dwhall/HeyMac/docs/HeyMacProtocol.md

   </dd>

   <dt><strong>L</strong></dt>
-  <dd>Long Addressing:  If 1, the resender, destination and/or source addresses
+  <dd>Long Addressing:  If 1, the resender, destination and/or source address fields
   are 8 octets (64 bits) in size, if present.
   If 0, the addresses are 2 octets (16 bits) in size, if present.
   </dd>